rapid7/insightconnect-plugins/plugins/servicenow/help.md

 # Version History

-* 7.1.2 - Search Incident, Search Incident Attachment: Fix issue where the action were failing on bigger results
+* 7.1.2 - Search Incident, Search Incident Attachment: Fix issue where the action were failing on bigger results.
+Update Incident: Ensure non updated fields are not reset during update.
 * 7.1.1 - Create Incident: Resolved issue when nothing was passed to `additional_fields` input field
 * 7.1.0 - Add new action Create Change Request
 * 7.0.0 - Cloud enabled | Changed connection input `URL` to `instance`